toledompm/devops-culture/data_quality_governance/README.md

 ### Documentation levels

-- Project-level.
+- Project-level, we must keep the project level documentation updated with the valuable concepts in .md files to our projects, helping newcomers in a easy way to understand.

-- File-level.
+- File-level, help document our most complex codes and have a business rule to make it easy to maintain and implement new features.

-- Software used (include the version of the software so if future users are using a different version, they can work through the differences and software issues that might occur).
+- Software used, include the version of the software, if future users are using a different version, they can work through the differences and software issues that might occur, its also a good practice keep the software, version and the options to be installed always an standard.

-- Context (it is essential to give any context to the project, why it was created, if hypotheses were trying to be proved or disproved, etc.).
+- Context, it is essential to give any context to the project, why it was created, if hypotheses were trying to be proved or disproved, etc.

 ---